DSACMS/ospo-guide/content/growing/how-to-work-at-dsac.md

 _Be mindful of inputting sensitive data/PII/PHI in this platform as it is not protected – CMS Chat is best for this._

 Visit: [go.hhs.gov/chatgpt](https://go.hhs.gov/chatgpt) and login using your CMS email address

-`HHS Claude` is another chatbot provided by HHS.
-It has more Claude platform functionality than CMS Chat (e.g. projects, teams).
-It is most suitable for generating clear writing and working with large amounts of text whether it be drafting, summarizing, editing, and reviewing documents.

-_Be mindful of inputting sensitive data/PII/PHI in this platform as it is not protected  – CMS Chat is best for this._

-Visit: [go.hhs.gov/claudeai](https://go.hhs.gov/claudeai) and login using your CMS email address

 `HHS Gemini` is the third AI chatbot provided by HHS.
 It is best for real-time research with direct Google search integration for up-to-date information, analyzing massive documents or multimedia files, and deep integration with Google's ecosystem.